 Combat Abrasives offers several options for 2" x 72" belts.
 These stock removal belts are the most aggressive belts we offer and are recommended to quickly prepare a blank or a custom forged piece to the shape required.
 Honestly, we recommend our Ceramic Shredder line here—it's geared towards long life and high performance without breaking down to heat.
 Our Ceramic J-Flex (available in 220 grit) offers a quick performing ceramic belt that is extremely flexible.
 Great for using on harder material for handles for example.

-Common machines our customers use, though this is not an endorsement necessarily, are the Wilton Square Wheel Grinder, The Burr King 972 Knifemaker Grinder, The Hardcore Belt Grinder, the Bader Bill, the Bob Dozier, Grinder, and the AMK 2" x 72" Grinder (which we are partial to).
+Common machines our customers use, though this is not an endorsement necessarily, are the Wilton Square Wheel Grinder, The Burr King 972 Knifemaker Grinder, The Hardcore Belt Grinder, the Bader Bill, the Bob Dozier, Grinder, and the AMK 2" x 72" Grinder.
+We Also LOVE the machines at Ameribrade

 Ceramic sanding belts are bar far the best type of abrasive to use when cutting any type of steel or stainless steel.
 Our revolutionary ceramic grain and resin coating technology provides the best performance in cutting, shaping and long lasting performance.
 As our triangular shaped abrasive grain wears, it continuously fractures...forming new sharp points and edges that effortlessly cut through the hardest steels.
 Our #shredder ceramic sanding belts provide the longest life and consistent grain finish at any grinding pressure.